 Permanency Planning/Adoption

-Native Child and Family Services of Toronto (NCFST) recognizes the historic abuse of adoption practices directed towards First Nations, Inuit and Métis communities.
+Native Child and Family Services of Toronto (NCFST) recognizes the historic abuse of adoption practices directed towards Indigenous communities.
 NCFST will make exhaustive efforts to ensure that a child remains connected to their caregiver, family, band or identified community and shall consider openness orders or agreements before the child is placed on adoption.
 The child, if over the age of 7, will be provided with their own legal counsel through the Office of the Children’s Lawyer (OCL) to ensure their voice is heard during the process.

 In rare situations where reunification of a child with their biological parents or alternative care providers is not successful through adoption may be considered.